-The appropriate education courses for students in secondary and middle school programs are: 301, 303, 304, 346, and 356; 307 is a recommended elective.
+The appropriate education courses for students in secondary and middle school programs are: 301, 303, 304, 307, 308, 346, and 356; a course unit in the teaching of reading is required for those completing their programs after July 1, 1983.

 Special education.
-Calvin College offers a Bachelor of Arts degree in special education, which leads to teacher certification at the elementary or secondary level as well as to endorsement as a teacher of either the mentally impaired or of the learning disabled.
+Calvin College offers a program in special education, which leads to teacher certification at the elementary or secondary level as well as to endorsement as a teacher of the mentally impaired.
 Students in the program must complete the liberal arts core, the professional education requirements for elementary education, a ten and a half course concentration in special education, and a six-course planned minor.

 Calvin College also offers a Bachelor of Science in Special Education degree in cooperation with Grand Valley State Colleges.
-This program requires five years and three summers to complete and includes a nine-month paid internship experience.
-Admission to this program is limited to students who wish to teach the hearing impaired, emotionally impaired, or the physically impaired.
+This program requires four years and two summers to complete.
+Admission is limited to students who wish to teach the hearing impaired, emotionally impaired, or the physically impaired.